Sv443-Network/SvCoreLib/docs.md

 <!-- #SECTION SQL -->
 ## SQL
-This subsection, accessed with `scl.sql`, offers functions to interface with SQL databases.
+This namespace, accessed with `scl.sql`, offers functions to interface with SQL databases.
 These functions depend on the native module [`mysql`](https://www.npmjs.com/package/mysql).